8 signs Fresh New Traditional is the style for you?

 5. You are allergic to chrome

-If modern furniture seems cold and character-less to you, this is really hitting home.
+If modern furniture seems cold and lacking in personality to you, this is really hitting home.
 See above.

 6. You believe dressing for dinner makes an occasion special